-Internal compass for the implementation of SDG 14: putting local people and communities at the center
+Internal compass for the implementation of SDG 14: Putting local people and communities at the centre

-19 May 2017 by Sulan Chen is Programme Advisor- International Waters and Chemicals & Waste Management - UNDP
+19 May 2017 by Sulan Chen, Programme Advisor, International Waters and Chemicals and Waste Management, UNDP

 Now that the upcoming Ocean Conference confronts the world to implement SDG 14: “Conserve and sustainably use the oceans, seas and marine resources for sustainable development”, there is a need to strengthen its implementation at the local level.
 Guided by this internal compass, the Global Environment Facility Small Grants Programme (SGP) implemented by UNDP has provided financial resources and technical guidance to communities and civil society organizations for the environment and sustainable development.